This tutorial covers setting up the Android emulator on your host machine and creating .NET MAUI

 You will need to close and re-open them to pick up the new variables.

-The following variables are required for building and testing Android versions of your app.
+The following variables are required for the Android emulator.

 Variable